-Additional pollutants, such as Hazardous Air Pollutants (HAPs) include many hundreds of pollutants that are suspected or known to cause cancer or other serious health problems (e.g., benzene, which is often associated with combustion emissions).
+Additional pollutants, such as Hazardous Air Pollutants (HAPs) include many hundreds of pollutants, such as benzene, that are suspected or known to cause cancer or other serious health problems.
 HAPs emissions are regulated at the federal and state level through air permits for specific sources.

-While federal and state agencies have a critical regulatory role, action at the City level also plays a vital role in promoting actions that can lead to protecting and improving air quality.
+While federal and state agencies have a critical regulatory role, action at the City level plays a vital role in promoting actions that can lead to protecting and improving air quality.
 Capacity areas supported by the City which can influence air quality include: